DoofDilla/dillapoe2stat/README.md

 - Default location: `Documents\My Games\Path of Exile 2\logs\Client.txt`
 - Update `CLIENT_LOG` in `config.py` with correct path
 - Make sure the game has created the log file (run PoE2 first)

+**Inventory values seem wrong or outdated**
+- **Inventory only refreshes when you change zones** (enter/exit hideout, town, waystone)
+- After picking up items, zone out and back in, then press `F5` to check updated value
+- The PoE API caches inventory data until you change zones

+**Waystone analyzer says "no waystone found"**
+- Waystone must be in **top-left inventory slot (position 0,0)**
+- Make sure you've zoned at least once after picking up the waystone
+- Try moving it to another slot and back to top-left

 **No loot values showing**
 - poe.ninja might be rate-limiting or lacking data